 - Local media notification will be made by STSTB by 6:45 a.m. where possible.
 Parents, students and school staff are asked to access the STSTB or School Board websites, social media accounts, STSTB Emergency Snow Closure Phone Line and local radio stations starting at 7:00 a.m. to receive bus cancellation information.

-- A rural busing cancellation will affect the following Lakehead Public Schools rural schools, areas and routes.
+- A rural busing cancellation due to snow, ice and/or poor road conditions will affect the following Lakehead Public Schools rural schools, areas and routes.

 - Crestview – school closed; all transportation cancelled.

 - Five Mile – school OPEN; all transportation cancelled.

 - Gorham and Ware – school closed; all transportation cancelled.